-- Online course selection information is available for students and parents to read. - Registration for the following year begins early in April. - Homeroom teachers will be provided with packages of information on registration for students. - Homeroom teachers will begin to review the procedures and give a time frame for the registration process.
-Registration forms are handed out to students. - Courses such as COOP 120, Engineering 110, Leadership 120, Outdoor Pursuits 110 and Reading Tutor 120 need applications, which must be submitted to your homeroom teachers with your registration forms.
-Applications can be found in the guidance area. - We will have an extended homeroom period for two consecutive days to allow students in grades 9 through 11 to attend an information assembly on courses offered at Harbour View High. - Registration Forms have a due date and must be returned to homeroom teachers by that date. - Homeroom teachers will review registration forms using students' report cards and transcripts to ensure all compulsory courses for graduation requirements are met. - Homeroom teachers will meet with a vice principal and/or guidance counselor to review all students' registration forms.
-Once this meeting is completed, online registration will commence during the homeroom period.
-All students will register for the upcoming school year with their homeroom teachers. - Online registration will be closed two days after the commencement time. - In June, students will review their tentative schedules for the next school year.
+- Online course selection information is made available for students and parents to read. - Registration for the following year begins early in April. - Homeroom teachers will be provided with packages of information on registration for students. - Homeroom teachers will begin to review the procedures and give a time frame for the registration process.
+Registration forms are handed out to students. - Courses such as COOP 120 and Outdoor Pursuits 110 need applications, which must be submitted to your homeroom teachers with your registration forms.
+Applications can be found in the guidance area. - We will have an extended homeroom period each Wednesday to allow students in grades 9 through 11 to view information on courses offered at Harbour View High. - Registration Forms have a due date and must be returned to homeroom teachers by that date. - Homeroom teachers will review registration forms using students' report cards and transcripts to ensure all compulsory courses for graduation requirements are met. - Homeroom teachers will meet with a vice principal and/or guidance counselor to review all students' registration forms and complete their online selection of courses. - Online registration will be closed two days after the commencement time. - In June, students will review their tentative schedules for the next school year.
 Changes may be made at that time.